Woman typing on laptop in kitchen

 The test reviews process is currently undergoing changes, during this time we will not be accepting tests for review.

-The registration and review process will be open again in October.
+The registration and review process will be open again shortly.

 Woman typing on laptop at home desk